Course Title: Nuclear Medicine 1

 On successful completion of this course you should be able to:

-- Explain and apply fundamental knowledge and skills in the practice of general Nuclear Medicine, including the application of radiation safety in the nuclear medicine environment.
+- Explain and apply fundamental knowledge and skills in the practice of Nuclear Medicine

-- Demonstrate and apply knowledge of anatomy, physiology and pathology relevant to the practice of general Nuclear Medicine.
+- Demonstrate and apply knowledge of anatomy, physiology and pathology relevant to the practice of Nuclear Medicine.

-- Demonstrate fundamental skills in the preparation and quality control of radiopharmaceuticals commonly used in the practice of Nuclear Medicine.
+- Demonstrate fundamental skills in the preparation of radiopharmaceuticals used in the practice of Nuclear Medicine.

 Overview of Learning Activities

 You will learn through a range of activities including lectures, laboratory and tutorial classes, self-directed study and team-based discussions.
 This course is supported by RMIT's online learning management system (LMS).

 Overview of Learning Resources